matt-writes-code/investment-banking/src/md/financial-markets.md

 - Equity security: Ownership of a company in the form of stocks.
 - Debt security: Representation of money that is borrowed and must be repaid.
 Examples are bonds, certificate of deposits, collatarised securities.
 - Hybrid security: A combination of equity and debt securities.
 Examples are equity warrants, convertible bonds, and preferrence shares.

+**Current yield** | The current yield of the bond is the returns a bond gives against its current price.
+The current yield can be used to compare its returns with other bonds.
+The higher the current yield, the better the returns.

+> Current interest = Annual interest / Current price

 **Perpetual bond** | A perpetual bond is a bond that pays interest forever.
 With no maturity date, perpetual bonds do not allow investors to withdraw its principal.
 Governments and corporations may be the only participants in this deal.